unlox775/whisper-desktop-dictate-app/README.md

    - `brew install gtk+4`
 3. Install the required dependencies: SoX and the OpenAI Whisper API.
    - Install SOX with Homebrew using `brew install sox`.
-   - Install the Whisper ASR API by following the installation steps in the [Whisper repository](https://github.com/openai/whisper)
+   - Install the Whisper API by following the installation steps in the [Whisper repository](https://github.com/openai/whisper)

 ## Usage